mohitarora786/Assignment/README.md

 Make sure you have the following installed on your local machine:

 - PHP (version >= 7.x)
-- Laravel 11.0
+- **XAMPP**: Apache distribution containing MariaDB, PHP, and Perl.
-- Composer
+- Composer: Dependency Manager for PHP
 - Node.js and npm (optional, depending on your frontend setup)

 ### Steps to Install